Was lawn tennis born in this Birmingham back garden? - BBC News

 Was lawn tennis born in this Birmingham back garden?

-Talk about a back-handed compliment - the world's eyes are about to turn to the Wimbledon tournament once again, but some historians say it might not exist were it not for a quiet garden in Birmingham being the first place to serve up lawn tennis.
+Talk about a back-handed compliment - this garden in Birmingham is thought by some historians to be where lawn tennis was served up to the world.

-The story goes that in the middle of the 19th Century, Birmingham man Harry Gem and Spanish-born Augurio Perera took elements of existing games to forge lawn tennis, giving it a go for the first time at Perera's Edgbaston home.
+The story goes that in the middle of the nineteenth century, Birmingham man Harry Gem and Spanish-born Augurio Perera took elements of existing games to forge lawn tennis, giving it a go for the first time at Perera's Edgbaston home.

 Video journalist: Imran Ali